-Making your partner gush during sex (using your dick) is considered much harder than making her gush buckets using your fingers, so the first step is to make sure you can do it with your fingers first and that you’re comfortable with your partner before you go on to squirting with intercourse.
+Making your partner gush during sex (using your dick) is considered much harder than making her squirt using your fingers, so the first step is to make sure you can do it with your fingers first and that you’re comfortable with your partner before you go on to squirting with intercourse.

 If you have a long term partner that that want to make ejaculate through intercourse I would recommend reading up about the ‘orgasmic potential massage’ because you will want to stack the odds in your favor.

 The orgasmic potential massage will help your partner become more easily orgasmic and squirt more quickly, with larger volumes, more often.

 If you’re trying to make her squirt (with your penis) who you’re not very familiar with then you’ve got your work cut out, but don’t worry, you’re about to learn everything you need to know, alternatively you may learn faster with our instructional video lessons.

 Us men have much less control using our penises rather than our fingers to stimulate the perfect spot.
 If you have problems with ‘getting it up,’ ‘keeping it up’ or premature ejaculation then take it one step at a time and fix those problems first.

 Quickly before we get started… if you want my step by step video program to becoming incredible in bed (a certified sex god) then check out Squirting Triggers 2.0 further down this article.

 Click to Jump to Section